selvagit/selvagit.github.io/gdb.md

 # Remote debugging

-gdb remote functionality will be used for debugging
+gdb remote functionality can be used for debugging when the target does not the necessary src code
 - the gdb must be run on the target as “gdbserver 0.0.0.0:3000 ./foo”
   - where
     - “0.0.0.0” is the localhost